ramosrenzo/COVID-LLM/README.md

 Use a second target argument to specify which stage of the pipeline to execute:

-- `all` - Preprocesses sample data and generates embeddings from DNABERT-2.
+- `all` - Preprocesses sample data and generates embeddings.

 - `samples` – Preprocesses sample data.

-- `embedding` – Generates embeddings from DNABERT-2.
+- `embedding` – Generates embeddings.

 Run the build script with two targets: